Skip to main content

 Definition

-In =nil;, external messages pass the following stages before reaching finality.
+In =nil;, transactions pass the following stages before reaching finality.

-2. The message goes to the mempool of an execution shard
+2. The transaction is sequenced and placed into the mempool of an execution shard

-6. The block with the message is sent into storage and the message reaches soft finality
+6. The block is placed into local storage and the transaction reaches soft finality

-7. The ZKP and the block are sent to the consensus shard that produces a 'master' ZKP
+7. The block hash is sent to the consensus shard

 Additional remarks about each of the above stages are given below.